Post at Angel Island |

 (Point Reyes National Seashore)

-A WWII early warning anti-aircraft radar station (SCR-516), one of 65 stations built along the Pacific Coast.
+A WWII early warning anti-aircraft radar station (SCR-516/SCR-588), one of 65 stations built along the Pacific Coast.
 Also known as Station J-77.
 No remains (?).
-Site possibly on Mount Wittenburg (el.
+Site on the western slope of Mount Wittenburg (el.
 1407 feet).

 Camp Schofield